as little as 6 months

 *The LSU Board of Supervisors may modify tuition and/or fees at any time without advance notice.

-Graduate Certificate in Human Resource Education Workforce Development Course Schedule
+Graduate Certificate in Workforce Development in Human Resources Course Schedule

 Systematic application of social research procedures for evaluating the conceptualization, design, implementation and utility of vocational educational programs.